lhtrung307/Java_Advance/test.md

-with 184 milliseconds we got it down to a point for my croissant 4 milliseconds overall about a 500 time improvement we started out looping with it arose which you should pretty much almost never do we moved to looping with a ply which is a fairly efficient way to loop through
+with 184 milliseconds we got it down to a point for my croissant 4 milliseconds overall about a 500 time improvement we started out looping with iterrows which you should pretty much almost never do we moved to looping with a ply which is a fairly efficient way to loop through